 Michigan Tech partnered with the U.S. Peace Corps for 20 years to offer Peace Corps Master’s International Programs (PCMI) across campus.
 PCMI students combined a master’s degree with Peace Corps service.
 From 2005 until Peace Corps retired the program in 2016, Michigan Tech was the nation's largest Master's International campus.
 Our students have served in 52 countries around the world.

 While Michigan Tech can no longer admit new students to the program, students now enrolled in the program are able to finish their studies and service as planned with no interruptions.
 Current students can see the Graduate program guidelines below.
-More information on Peace Corps retiring the PCMI program can be found here.

 After completing a program of on-campus academic work, our current students serve two years with the US Peace Corps.
 While participating in Peace Corps field work, students enroll in one of these courses to maintain full-time student status.
 Students return to campus to complete their degree requirements.